doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 1. [Wings of Will](https://www.nexusmods.com/morrowind/mods/46626?tab=files)

 ### Class-Conscious Character Progression
 Install this section if you want to play with Class-Conscious Character Progression (CCCP).
-CCCP makes major changes to the game's levelling system, making skill-ups and attribute gains more intuitive and extensive.
-It also includes significant changes to the level progression and rate of skill gain.
-Basically it is very good:
+CCCP makes major changes to the game's levelling system, which I won't summarize here.
+Basically it is very, very good:
 1. [Class-Conscious Character Progression](https://www.nexusmods.com/morrowind/mods/48110?tab=files)
 1. [Beast Race Abilities Toggleable](https://www.nexusmods.com/morrowind/mods/44948?tab=files)
 	- You can skip this if you won't be playing as a Lizard or a Cat.